trending_up Reporting

 Available Balance

-Represents the cash or unspent money remaining in the fund that is available for use.
+Represents cash or unspent funds remaining in the fund that are available for use by adjusting the fund balance by the net investments.

-Available Balance takes into account monies which are not available to be spent as they are currently being used for other purposes and are reflected as other assets or liabilities.
+Available balance adjusts fund balance by amounts that are not available to spend because they are currently used for other purposes and are reflected as other assets or liabilities.

-• In the case of advances, cash was reduced to make the advance; once the advance is repaid, the available cash balance will increase by the same amount.
+• For advances, the available balance was reduced to make the advance; if the advance is repaid, the available balance increases by the same amount.

-• On the other hand, when cash is expended to acquire prepaid goods or services, the available cash balance decreases; when prepaid expenses are depleted and expensed, there is no cash transaction at that time, so they will not impact the cash balance.
+• Conversely, when cash is spent to acquire prepaid goods or services, the available cash balance decreases; when prepaid expenses are depleted and expensed, there is no cash transaction at that time, so they do not impact the cash balance.

 No object code displayed